Licence Checker England

 Not specified on council website; standard practice under Housing Act 2004 is up to 5 years

 Wolverhampton requires landlords to register via an online portal at hmo.wolverhampton.gov.uk using a 'My Account' login.
 Applications require upload of supporting documentation and a printed hand-signed fit and proper questionnaire and declaration.
-The council takes a strong enforcement stance: landlords operating without a licence face prosecution with unlimited fines, civil penalties up to £30,000, and possible banning orders.
+The council takes a strong enforcement stance: landlords operating without a licence face prosecution with unlimited fines, civil penalties, and possible banning orders.
 A non-licensable HMO (3-4 tenants sharing) does not require a licence but must comply with management regulations.
 The council's enforcement approach is described as 'Educate, Encourage, Enforce'.
 Property types covered: Houses in Multiple Occupation occupied by 5 or more persons from 2 or more households who share facilities such as a kitchen, bathroom, and/or toilet, and use the property as their main or only residence.
 Exemptions or exclusions: HMOs with 3 or 4 tenants (non-licensable HMOs) - these do not require a licence but must comply with HMO Management Regulations and fire safety regulations.
 Properties listed in Schedule 14 of the Housing Act 2004.
-Properties subject to a temporary exemption notice..
+Properties subject to a temporary exemption notice.

 View HMO licensing info on council website